elizaOS/agent-twitter-client/README.md

-# agent-twitter-client
+# agent-twitter-client-grokky

-This is a modified version of [@the-convocation/twitter-scraper](https://github.com/the-convocation/twitter-scraper) with added functionality for sending tweets and retweets.
-This package does not require the Twitter API to use and will run in both the browser and server.
+This is a fork of [elizaOS/agent-twitter-client](https://github.com/elizaOS/agent-twitter-client) with added functionality for interacting with Grok, X's AI assistant.
+This package does not require the official Twitter API or Grok API, allowing it to leverage real-time Twitter data for enhanced capabilities.
+It can be used in both browser and server environments.

 ## Installation